Carolina Lightnin': The Lightnin' Years (1981-83)

 In 1982, the team brought back coach Marsh and nearly every member of the '81 squad.
 They also signed two accomplished veterans from the shrinking NASL: Derek Smethurst (who had played with Marsh at Tampa Bay) and Paul Child.
 Expectations were high heading into the defense of the 1981 title, but the '82 Lightnin' were not able to build the kind of momentum they had enjoyed the previous year.
 Smethurst and Child were both past their primes, and Smethurst only played in a handful of games.
 The team was also forced to play without the services of Tony Suarez.
 His breakout rookie season had attracted the attention of the Cleveland Force of the Major Indoor Soccer League, and he signed on to play year-round—indoors with the Force in the winter and outdoors the Lightnin' in the summer.
 But after a promising start in the MISL (scoring four goals in eight games), he suffered a devastating knee injury that forced him to miss the rest of the indoor season and all of Carolina's 1982 campaign.
 The team finished with a record of 11–4–13.
 In the playoffs they ran into an Oklahoma City Slickers squad that was playing a role similar to what the Lightnin' had played in 1981—the expansion team that had found potent chemistry and immediate success.
 The Slickers won the semifinals series two games to none.

-By 1983, the Lightnin' were still struggling to find their form on the field, and they were also showing signs of decline at the box office.
+In 1983, the Lightnin' were still struggling to find their form on the field and at the box office.
 Tony Suarez was back, but his surgically repaired knee kept him from reaching the speeds that had allowed him to be so effective in 1981, and he only netted seven goals.
 The team finished fourth in the league with a record of 12-13 (the league had done away with ties).
 Carolina did attract some attention by hiring Bobby Moore, captain of the World Cup winning English team in 1966, to assist Rodney Marsh on the coaching staff.
 The 42 year-old Moore even suited up for eight games when the team was left short-handed by injuries, allowing younger players on both the Lightnin' and their opponents the bragging rights of saying that they played with/against the English legend.
 However, even the presence of the all-time great could not rescue the Lightnin'.
-They pushed the eventual champions, the Jacksonville Tea Men, to a deciding mini game in the two-leg semifinals, but Jacksonville prevailed to move on to the finals.
-In October, Rodney Marsh accepted the invitation of a new ownership group to return to Tampa Bay as the Rowdies' new head coach.
+They pushed the top seeded Jacksonville Tea Men to a deciding mini game in the two-leg semifinals, but Jacksonville prevailed to move on to the finals.
+In October, Rodney Marsh accepted the invitation of a new ownership group to return to Tampa Bay as the Rowdies' head coach.